-Our 24/7, paramedic-receiving emergency department provides emergency care for those patients in need of urgent medical care.
-Our newly renovated 17-bed facility is equipped with the state-of-the-art emergency technology and designed to create a calming environment.
+Our 24/7, paramedic-receiving, 17-bed emergency department provides emergency care for those patients in need of urgent medical care.

 For all emergent, urgent, and non-urgent conditions, our emergency staff provide assessment, resuscitation and stabilization.
 Led by board-certified emergency doctors, nurses and other healthcare professionals, our patients also have immediate access to specialists should the need arise.